Branching laws for Verma modules and applications in parabolic geometry. I: Introduction

 Our method to attack Problems \ref{prob:A} and \ref{prob:B} is based on the \textquotedbl{Fourier transform}\textquotedbl\ of generalized Verma modules; we call it {\it the F-method}.
 The idea is to characterize the set of all singular vectors by means of a system of partial differential equations on the Fourier transform side.
 It was first suggested by T. Kobayashi, March 2010, with a number of new examples.
 In contrast to the existing combinatorial techniques to find singular vectors, the F-method is more conceptual.

-For example, the coefficients of Juhl's families of conformally covariant differential operators (see \eqref{acoef}) coincide with those of the Gegenbauer polynomials.
+For example, the coefficients of Juhl's families of equivariant differential operators for the conformal group (see \eqref{acoef}) coincide with those of the Gegenbauer polynomials.
 This was discovered by Juhl \cite{ju}, but the combinatorial proof there based on recurrence relations did not explain the origin of the special functions in formulae.
 Our new method is completely different and explains their appearance in a natural way (see Section \ref{sec:4}).

 The F-method itself is briefly described in Section 2.
 The key idea of the F-method is to take the Fourier transform of Verma modules after realizing them in the space of distributions supported at the origin on the flag variety.
 Then we can transfer the algebraic branching problem for generalized Verma modules into an analytic problem, to find polynomial solutions to a system of partial differential equations.
 In the setting we consider, it leads to an ordinary differential equation (due to symmetry involved).
-The resulting second-order differential equations control all the family of covariant differential operators (of arbitrarily high order).
+The resulting second-order differential equations control all the family of equivariant differential operators (of arbitrarily high order).
 The polynomial solutions are the Fourier transform of singular vectors.
 Hence this new method offers a uniform and effective tool to find explicitly singular vectors in many different cases.

 In Section 3, we discuss a class of branching problems for modules in the parabolic BGG category $\lO^{\gop}$ having a discrete decomposability property with respect to reductive subalgebras $\gog'$.
 Moreover, one of our guiding principles is to focus on multiplicity-free cases which were obtained systematically in \cite{k1,k2} by two methods --- by visible actions on complex manifolds and by purely algebraic methods.
 Branching rules are given in terms of the Grothendieck group of the category $\lO^{\gop}$, and they give geometric settings where we shall apply the F-method.